SauliKalkaja/Symplectic-8D-NBody-Manifold/README.md

 ---

+## v2.2 Update: Full derivation of the 12D Action Principle and GR Correspondence added to Section 4.8.

+---

 ## 🚀 The Verification Suite (The "Public Six")

 To ensure total reproducibility, we provide six specialized scripts that validate the theory across forty orders of magnitude: